SlahtalabMohsen/nextjs-violet-paper/README.md

 # Violet Paper

 > A futuristic, glassmorphic microblog built with Next.js, Tailwind CSS, and animated backgrounds.
 Share your thoughts, stories, and creativity in a beautiful, modern UI.
+Now with global language switching, author profiles, post follow/edit/delete, and transparent search bar.

 ## Features

 - 🟣 Glassmorphism and animated gradient backgrounds
 - 🌗 Light/Dark theme with smooth transitions
-- 📝 Create, view, and browse posts and stories
+- 📝 Create, view, edit, and delete posts and stories
-- 🔍 Search box with transparent design
+- 🔍 Transparent search bar at the top
 - 📱 Mobile-first, app-like UX
 - 👤 User authentication and profile pages
 - 🏷️ Trending topics and user stats
-- ❤️ Like, 💬 Comment, and 👥 Follow functionality
+- ❤️ Like, 💬 Comment, and 👥 Follow authors
+- ✏️ Edit and 🗑️ Delete your own posts
+- 🕒 Post date and time display
+- 🧑 Author info and profile links on every post
+- 🌐 Global Persian/English language switch (reactive)
 - Header images for posts
 - Modern navigation and responsive layout